transientskp/tkp/documentation/getstart/tutorial.rst

 schema before it can be used.

 Depending on your site configuration, creating a database may require sysadmin rights.
-Refer to the relevant documentation for your installed database engine on creating a database:
+Refer to the documentation on creating a database:

-* `MonetDB online documentation`_
 * `PostgreSQL online documentation`_

 Initialize a database